 As we expanded the community platform we saw a number of use cases.
 In December we arranged global Q&A sessions through Google Hangouts, Where more than 200 people joined ans shared their ideas.

 We also did several Hackathons, one together with MultiTech in New York at The Next Web conference.

 This story only scratches the surface of what we have been doing and only mentions a small part of the people that were involved.
 Hereby Johan and and I want to thank everybody.

 We validated that there is demand for a network like this and that we could move a community of citizens, businesses, governments and developers to build it.
 We had a sh*t load of fun.

 Our next big challenge is how to keep our project sustainable and maintain the global growth.
 Our plans for 2016 are depicted in my next article, coming up soon.
-Want to keep posted, sign up here.
+Read all about our next plan here.